 - 1.5 Delhi depends on neighboring states to meet around 90 percent of drinking water demand of its residents.
-The city being located in a semi-arid zone depends to a great extent on raw waters from the Ganga basin, Yamuna subbasin, Indus-basin, in addition to its own internal aquifers and its groundwater resources.
+The city being located in a semi-arid zone depends to a great extent on raw waters from the Ganga basin, Yamuna subbasin, Indus-basin, in addition to its own internal aguifers and its groundwater resources.
 The water is then treated before distribution.
 Next, both liquid and solid wastes are generated in large volumes.
 All liquid as well as solid wastes are expected to be treated and then disposed or recycled.
-Delhi treats and also recycles both forms of wastes though in limited capacities and part of the flows to other states.
-Growth of the city beyond reasonable limits imposes unbearable strain for provisioning of two most basic services: water and sanitation. - DJB had managed to improve upon its working and monitoring vis-a-vis water and sewage management.
-It had an increased revenue collection despite poor economics as the positive outcomes of good governance.
+Delhi treats and also recycles both forms of wastes though in limited capacities and remaining flows to other states.
+Growth of the city beyond reasonable limits imposes unbearable strain for provisioning of two most basic services: water and sanitation. - 1.6 DJB had managed to improve upon its working and monitoring vis-a-vis water and sewage management.
+It has an increased revenue collection despite poor economics as the positive outcomes of good governance.
 DJB has launched "Seva App" for bill generation, online payments and the resolution of inflated bills to deliver efficient and transparent services and to instill more confidence in the citizens of Delhi.
-Factors attributable to the increased DJB's revenue: are Price of the non-free water was increased by 10%, increase in the number of connections/meters, One-time window was offered to people to clear of their previous dues, several water leakages were fixed.
-There were several other revenue- generating measures such as ads on water tankers, renting out property and tap solar power, Innovations/ new schemes like water ATMs, "toilet to tap" and GPS-tracking of DJB water tankers. - 1.7 About 93% households of Delhi now have access to piped water supply.
-Water production during summer season is being maintained at 935 MGD consistently.
-Water is supplied to about 20 million population of Delhi through existing water supply network comprising of 14935 km long pipelines and more than 117 underground reservoirs (UGRs).
+Factors attributable to the increased DJB's revenue Price of the non-free water was increased by 10%, increase in the number of connections/meters, One-time window was offered to people to clear of their previous dues, several water leakages were fixed.
+There are several other revenue- generating measures such as advertisement on water tankers, renting out property and tap solar power, new schemes such as: water ATMs, "toilet to tap" and GPS-tracking of DJB water tankers. - 1.7 About 93% households of Delhi now have access to piped water supply.
+Water production during summer season is being maintained at 953 MGD consistently.
+Water is supplied to about 20 million population of Delhi through existing water supply network comprising of 15041 km long pipelines and about 125 underground reservoirs (UGRs).
 Besides, a total of 407 new water tankers with stainless steel containers fitted with GPS have been engaged in improving the water tanker supply delivery system in the city.
-Apart from approx. 450 M.S. hired tankers, 250 newly purchased SS tankers are being added to the existing fleet to supplement water supply in water deficit areas.
+Apart from these approx. 530 Mild Steel hired tankers (during peak summer), 250 newly purchased Stainless Steel tankers are being added to the existing fleet to supplement water supply in water deficit areas.